Fonta1n3/FullyNoded/Readme.md

 All that is needed is to remove the `Key_123&` prefix and add `/0/*` to the end of each xpub.

+You will also want a change descriptor so modify slightly by replacing `/0/*` with `/1/*` and import it as your change descriptor.

-in FN1, incomings > import > descriptor, and paste or scan it as a QR, thats it.
+In Fully Noded, `incomings` > `import` > `descriptor`, and paste or scan it as a QR, thats it, do this twice once for the receive keys and once for the change keys.
 ...

 ## Contributing